swetashetye/Lending-Club-Loan-Data-Analysis-/README.md

-# Lending-Club-Loan-Data-Analysis-
+# Lending Club Loan Data Analysis
+Lending Club (LC) is the world’s largest online marketplace connecting borrowers and investors.
+It is transforming the banking system to make credit more affordable and investing more rewarding.
+Lending Club operates at a lower cost than traditional bank lending programs and pass the savings on to borrowers in the form of lower rates and to investors in the form of solid risk-adjusted returns.

+## OBJECTIVE
 We are expected to play with the data provided by LC, conduct a set of exploratory analysis and try to apply various machine learning techniques to predict whether or not a loan will be default using the historical data.

-## Problem Statement:
+## DATA

-For companies like Lending Club correctly predicting whether or not a loan will be a default is very important.
-In this project, using the historical data from 2007 to 2015, you have to build a deep learning model to predict the chance of default for future loans.
-As you will see later this dataset is highly imbalanced and includes a lot of features that make this problem more challenging.
+There are 14 data attributes in total, however, not all of them can contribute to data analysis or can be used as features for machine learning techniques.

 A quick look at what the columns in the dataset represent: